frkri/WuerzburgTransportGuide/README.md

 ## Building

-At minimum Java 20 is required
+At (minimum) Java Development Kit 21 is required to build this project.

 ### Generating the Client API